CalmDownVal/signal/readme.md

 ### Triggering a Signal

-Each signal instance is actually a function.
+Each signal instance is simultaneously a function.
 Triggering it is as simple as adding a pair of brackets!
 You can pass any data as the first argument to a signal, it will be forwarded to each handler.
 Typically this will be an event object with additional information.